 The Coronavirus has become a topic of conversation in board rooms and at the dinner table.
 The situation which was originally viewed as an isolated illness on the other side of the world has evolved into an event that is impacting U.S. businesses and Wall Street.
 The goal of this article is to help organizations and families understand what can be done to help prepare for and mitigate the social and economic consequences of the Coronavirus Disease (COVID-19) outbreak.
 It should also be noted that this is a rapidly evolving situation and the information contained in this article is based on what is currently known and understood about the Coronavirus.

-Organizations should view a pandemic event as not only a threat, but an opportunity.
-Companies who have prepared in a meaningful way will have a distinct competitive advantage.
+Organizations should view a pandemic event as not only a threat but an opportunity.
+Companies that have prepared in a meaningful way will have a distinct competitive advantage.
 Businesses who can remain open, even in a limited capacity will be able to meet the needs of customers, while unprepared competitors cannot.
 Any efforts taken toward preparation can also be leveraged to enhance an organization’s risk management effort.
 Prevention efforts help mitigate the impact of the seasonal flu, increase vendor and customer confidence, prepare for global supply interruptions, and promote the development of alternative solutions to day-in-day-out business risk factors.
 Essentially, any efforts to prepare will also help a company be more resilient.

 Following the COVID-19 is much like watching a slow-moving hurricane.
 You understand there is an event and begin to calculate the chances of it impacting you, as well as how long you can delay preparing for it.
 While this is not the approach that is recommended, we understand that it is a common one.
 In today’s fast-moving world, people do not always have the time and resources to prepare for events with potential low probability, but high severity.
 Many view the COVID-19 in just this way, “it could impact me, but probably won’t”.